Symmetry-Aware Autoencoders: s-PCA and s-nlPCA: s-PCA and s-NLPCA for Kolmogorov flow

-From \cref{fig:kolmo_net} we see that for Kolmogorov flow the network needs to cope with the full complexity shown in \cref{fig:sAE}.
-In a first step the \textit{STN} determines by how much each sample has to be shifted in the $x$-direction.
-Afterwards, the network is split into 16 parallel branches, each representing a candidate transformation of $\bb{G}$ with the same autoencoder.
-From these branches we select the one with the lowest reconstruction error with respect to its input, before applying the inverse of the discrete and shifting transforms to arrive back in input space.

-In \cref{tab:app_kolm_1} and \cref{tab:app_kolm_2} linear and nonlinear AE architectures as well as hyperparameters used for training are collected.
-For the Kolmogorov-flow dataset a hybrid AE employing both convolutional layers as well as fully connected layers have been used.
-The normalized reconstruction errors, $|\mb{X}-\mb{{X}}|_2/|\mb{X}|_2$, for all considered methods, are visualized in \cref{fig:kolmo_l2}.
+The $L_2$ reconstruction errors, $|\mb{X}-\mb{{X}}|_2$, for all considered methods, i.e. PCA, s-PCA, NLPCA and s-NLPCA, are visualized in \cref{fig:kolmo_l2}.

 This figure shows that all alternative methods outperform PCA by a wide margin.
-While in PCA the error starts to decrease in a meaningful way for $N>32$, s-PCA exhibits a substantial decrease at around $N=8$ and shows some sign of levelling off at $N=128$, which is absent for PCA.
-The error for nlPCA is initially higher than for s-PCA, but crosses below the latter at $N=2$, to then decrease with a similar slope.
-Finally, the error for nlPCA tapers off at $N=64$, at seemingly the same error s-PCA is converging to.
-Convergence of s-nlPCA also fades at $N=64$, however, its error is lower everywhere, including the ultimate error at $N=128$.
+While in PCA the error starts to decrease in a meaningful way for $N>32$, s-PCA exhibits a larger decrease from the start and shows a decrease in the slope for higher $N$, which is absent for PCA.
+The error for NLPCA is initially higher than for s-PCA, but crosses below the latter at $N=2$, to then decrease with a similar slope.
+It then tapers off at $N=64$.
+At $N=32$ the error for s-NLPCA reaches a quasi minimum.
+While strictly speaking the error at $N=128$ is lower than that at $N=32$, it is not by a large amount.
+Hence, it seems fair to assume that the most significant features of the flow are captured at $N=32$.
+We believe a further refinement of our network architecture could lead to the error not decreasing past $N=32$.

-In \cref{fig:kolmo_shift} we show the number of times each branch was chosen as the one with the lowest reconstruction error, $l$.
-Additionally, the connection between the method of slicing and \textit{STN} is investigated.
-As discussed above, the \textit{STN} does not need to be nonlinear to properly discover the required shift to align the samples.
-For this reason, we can compare the shift created by the method of slicing and the equivalent shift generated by our \textit{STN}.